theScandalist/theScandalist/README.md

 I joined NYM relatively recently, but was strongly inspired by the idea and spirit of the project.
 By launching my first MIxnode NYM, I want to actively contribute to the mission of ensuring privacy for all.
 I also want to help NYM become more decentralized, so I chose an unpopular but secure VPS hosting and launched my node in location Pakistan.

+✅ For more decentralization, located in a rare location.

+✅ Unpopular but trusted VPS provider.

+✅ 24/7 monitoring, alerts, instant reaction.

+✅ Timely updates.

+✅ Security and backups.

-Come and delegate your NYM 🤝
+### Come and delegate your NYM 🤝

 ## IDENTITY KEY
 HenowNU16vH2Uiwr9jSi8T6DBkVx3VWUXKehDVGdQQJF